PHASE ONE PEDIATRIC ORTHODONTICS – ROCHESTER, NY | WEBSTER, NY

 Your family dentist or pediatric dentist should take note of any indications that your little one may need orthodontic care, and they can make the proper referrals.
 (Your child’s regular dentist is likely quite skilled, but there is nothing wrong with proactively scheduling an orthodontic consultation for your child.)

 You should also keep an eye on your child’s oral development.
-Here are some indications that they may need phase 1 orthodontic care:
+Here are some indications that they may need phase 1 orthodontic care in Webster:

 HOW PHASE ONE PEDIATRIC ORTHODONTICS WORKS

-If Dr. Drabik or Dr. Peres sees any issues, he may recommend limited orthodontic appliances that will help guide the growth the growth of your child’s oral structures.
-Phase one orthodontic treatment usually lasts less than one year, after which he will reexamine your child’s mouth and determine if they could benefit from phase two orthodontic treatment in Webster, which usually involves full braces or clear aligners.
+If Dr. Drabik sees any issues, he may recommend limited orthodontic appliances that will help guide the growth the growth of your child’s oral structures.
+Phase one orthodontic treatment usually lasts less than one year, after which our team will reexamine your child’s mouth and determine if they could benefit from phase two orthodontic treatment in Gates, which usually involves full braces or clear aligners.
 It usually takes place a few years after phase one treatment is complete.

 THE BENEFITS OF PHASE ONE PEDIATRIC ORTHODONTICS